right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 An example of a closed-ended question is "Did you enjoy the movie?" because it can be answered with a straightforward yes or no.

 These questions are useful when you want to gather specific information efficiently.
 Open-ended questions, on the other hand, encourage more detailed and varied responses.
+Let's understand the difference between both of them.

 Closed-ended Survey Example